liborty/rstats/README.md

 * `Outlier` is the member of the set with the greatest sum of distances to all other members.
 Equivalently, it is the point furthest from the `gm`.

 * `Convex Hull` is the subset consisting of selected points p, such that no other member points lie outside the plane through p and normal to its radius vector.
-The remaining points are the `internal` points.
+The points that do not satisfy this condition are the `internal` points.

 * `Zero median vectors` are obtained by subtracting the `gm` (placing the origin of the coordinate system at the `gm`).
 This is a proposed  alternative to the commonly used `zero mean vectors`, obtained by subtracting the centroid.

-* `MADGM` (median of distances from gm).
+* `MADGM` (median of distances from `gm`).
 This is our generalisation of `MAD` (median of absolute differences) measure from one dimension to any number of dimensions (d>1).
-It is a robust measure of nd data spread.
+It is a robust measure of `nd` data spread.

-* `Comediance` is similar to `covariance`, except that zero median vectors are used to compute it,  instead of zero mean vectors.
+* `Comediance` is similar to `covariance`, except that zero median vectors are used to compute it (instead of zero mean vectors).

-* `Mahalanobis Distance` is a weighted distace, where the weights are derived from the axis of variation of the nd data points cloud.
+* `Mahalanobis Distance` is a weighted distace, where the weights are derived from the axis of variation of the `nd` data points cloud.
 Thus distances in the directions in which there are few points are penalised (increased) and vice versa.
 Efficient Cholesky singular (eigen) value decomposition is used.
-Cholesky method decomposes the covariance/comediance positive definite matrix S into a product of two triangular matrices: S = LL'.
-See more details in the code comments.
+Cholesky method decomposes the covariance or comediance positive definite matrix S into a product of two triangular matrices: S = LL'.
+For more details see the comments in the source code.

-* `Contribution` One of the key questions of Machine Learning (ML) is how to quantify the contribution that each example point (typically a member of some large nd set) makes to the recognition concept, or class, represented by that set.
-In answer to this, we define the `contribution` of a point as the magnitude of adjustment to gm caused by adding that point.
-Generally, outlying points make greater contributions to the gm but not as much as they would to the centroid.
-The contribution depends not only on the radius of the example point in question but also on the radii of all other (existing) examples.
+* `Contribution` One of the key questions of Machine Learning (ML) is how to quantify the contribution that each example point (typically a member of some large `nd` set) makes to the recognition concept, or class, represented by that set.
+In answer to this, we define the `contribution` of a point as the magnitude of adjustment to `gm` caused by adding that point.
+Generally, outlying points make greater contributions to the `gm` but not as much as they would to the centroid.
+The contribution depends not only on the radius of the example point in question but also on the radii of all other existing example points.

 * `Tukey Vector` Proportions of points in each hemisphere from gm.
 This is a useful 'signature' of a data cloud.
 For a new point (that typically needs to be classified) we can then quickly determine whether it lies in a well populated direction.
-This could be done by projecting all the existing points on it but that is much slower, as there are many.
-Also, in keeping with the stability properties of medians, we are only using counts of points, not their distances.
+This could also be done by projecting all the existing points on its unit radius vector but that would be much slower, as there are many points.
+Also, in keeping with the stability properties of medians, we are only using counts of points in the hemispheres, not their distances.

 ## Implementation

 The main constituent parts of Rstats are its traits.
-The selection of traits (to import) is primarily determined by the types of objects to be handled.
-These are mostly vectors of arbitrary length (dimensionality).
+The selection of traits (to `use`) is primarily determined by the types of objects handled.
+These are mostly vectors of arbitrary length/dimensionality (`d`).
 The main traits are implementing methods applicable to:

 * `Stats`: a single vector (of numbers),
 * `Vecg`: methods (of vector algebra) operating on two vectors, e.g. scalar product
-* `Vecu8`: some special methods for end-type u8
+* `Vecu8`: some specialized methods for end-type `u8`
 * `MutVecg`: some of the above methods, mutating self
 * `VecVec`: methods operating on n vectors,
 * `VecVecg`: methods for n vectors, plus another generic argument, e.g. vector of weights.

 In other words, the traits and their methods operate on arguments of their required categories.
 In classical statistical terminology, the main categories correspond to the number of 'random variables'.

-`Vec<Vec<T>>` type is used for full rectangular matrices, whereas `TriangMat` struct is used for symmetric and triangular matrices (to save memory).
+`Vec<Vec<T>>` type is used for full rectangular matrices (could also be irregular), whereas `TriangMat` struct is used specifically for symmetric and triangular matrices (to save memory).

-The vectors' end types (for the actual data) are mostly generic: usually some numeric type.
-There are also some traits specialised for input end type `u8` and some that take mutable self.
-End type `f64` is most commonly used for the results.
+The vectors' end types (of the actual data) are mostly generic: usually some numeric type.
+End type `f64` is mostly used for the computed results.

 ## Errors

-RStats crate produces custom errors `RError`:
+`Rstats` crate produces custom errors `RError`:

 ```rust
 pub enum RError<T> where T:Sized+Debug {